 - Sew around the top of the hat, with a 1/2″ seam, making sure not to catch any of the rest of the hat, with the seam running along the outside.

 - Turn it rightside-out and… Voila!
 You should have the supercute Sassy Caps pictured at the top of this tutorial.
 The only seams that will touch the heads of the recipients will be the back seam of the band, and the seam around that attaches the top to the band.
 We don’t hem them because it would another seam to irritate sensitive skin, but you could if you wanted to.
 We made the cute pins, just by cutting out felt & attaching some beads & buttons, but you can make them in fun patterns, or dress them up any way you like!

 Other hat patterns for the sewing machine

-Here is a link to a free pattern that you can use, provided by Nancy’s Notions: The Creative Kindness Easy Hat.
+Here is a link to a free pattern that you can use: Creative Kindness Easy Hat.
 It is also nice and seamless inside, but requires you to double the fabric, which can get heavy & hot.
 Still, I used it to make this cute one!

 Here’s a similar pattern, free at Headhuggers.
 See what you like!